 History of Construction: Construction began in July 1966 and impoundment began on December 2, 1970.
 The lock and dam became operational for navigation on December 26, 1970.

-Type of Structure: The structure is a combined earth-filled and concrete, gravity dam.
+Type of Structure: The structure is a combined earth-filled and concrete-gravity dam.
 The total dam length is 11,690 feet.
+The overbank control dike is 7,200 feet long, with a maximum height of 21.5 feet, and a design crest elevation of 542 (NGVD29).

 Spillway & Outlet Works: The spillway is a gated, concrete, ogee weir with a crest elevation of 485.0 and with left and right uncontrolled overflow sections.
 The spillway has a total width of 386 feet with a net flow width of 346 feet.
 The left and right uncontrolled overflow sections of the spillway are separated by three 60- by 27-foot tainter gates with l0-foot-wide concrete piers.
 In addition, the left and right embankments are designed to overflow with lengths of 280 and 2,700 feet, respectively.
 A 24-foot-wide service bridge is constructed on the piers for access to the lock.